PoojaChauhan-5/Testing/README.md

 # Testing
-This is a Git &amp; Github class
+This is a Git &amp; Github class.